https://the-bare-foot-affiliate.com/

 View from the breakfast bar of our hotel in Santa Marta

-Costs are about $10,000 – $20,000 COP ($6.00 – $14.00), Torcoroma and Unitransco bus companies run hourly services.
+Torcoroma and Unitransco bus companies run hourly services.

 Copetran goes once a day and Rapido Ochoa runs 4 services a day.

-Perhaps a better option would be to hire a car or motor bike in Santa Marta and travel to your own timeline.
+Other options include hiring a car or motor bike in Santa Marta and travel to your own timeline.

 Our Starting Point.